tomjpandolfi/honey-website/README.md

-# Getting Started with Create React App

-Honey Labs.
-Prod

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Honey Finance website

+`v.0.1.4`

+Updated: New README.md

+This website was designed by Tom Pandolfi and Oshioked

 ## Available Scripts